alexwox/alexwox/README.md

 - BigBrain, RAG app for storing & chatting with documents: https://big-brain-seven.vercel.app/

 Other projects:
-- Client for the Börsdata API - Featured on the official Börsdata Github!
+- Client for the Börsdata API - featured on the official Börsdata Github!
 <!--
 **alexwox/alexwox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.